Why would a company sell or factor its receivables?

 - Your staff receives weekly payroll – payroll funding financing

-- Non-recourse factoring provides bad debt protection
+- Non-recourse factoring provides bad debt protection with a low cut rate

 Related article: The Pros and Cons of Factoring A/R